-1. If your system requires ASPI or an upgrade to the currently installed version, a reboot is required.
-On systems that require ASPI, if the installer detects a previously-installed version of ASPI older than v4.57, it will install a more recent version of ASPI requiring a reboot.
+A reboot is required only if your system requires ASPI or an upgrade to the currently installed version.
+On systems that require ASPI, if the installer detects a previously installed version of ASPI older than v4.57, it will install a more recent version of ASPI, which will require a reboot.

 On Windows NT and 2000, ASPI is not installed as part of the operating system.
 If a reboot is unacceptable, do not select the check box for this option in the installation process.
-If you choose not to install ASPI, then you must use the Miniport driver (Miniport I/O mode) to scan for devices.
+If you choose not to install ASPI, you must use the Miniport driver (Miniport I/O mode) to scan for devices.

-Problems may arise, however, when using the Miniport I/O mode with devices that use non-standard OS drivers, or are "claimed" by other applications or the OS.
+Issues may arise, however, when using the Miniport I/O mode with devices that use non-standard OS drivers, or are "claimed" by other applications or the OS.
 When using the Miniport I/O mode when a device is claimed, it may be necessary to shut down any running backup/storage application services to make the device accessible to L&TT.
 Alternatively, using the ASPI I/O mode may make the device accessible without requiring any further action.